kasirgalabs/ERIC/README.md

-# ERIC - Encryption tool for RISCV with Compiler #
+# ERIC - An Efficient and Practical Software Obfuscation Framework #
 ERIC has an LLVM-based compiler that provides many encryption options for riscv-based systems.

 By using ERIC, you can make the programs you compile run on authorized hardware.
 For this, you need to have a key or password synthesized in your user processor.